 We offer full support, answering any questions.

-See you in the Complete Ethical Hacking and Penetration Testing Course.
+See you in the Ethical Hacking & Penetration Testing with Metasploit

 IMPORTANT: This course is created for educational purposes and all the information learned should be used when the attacker is authorized.

 - People who want to start from scratch and to move more advanced level